-Minors may also be considered to lack the capacity to form requisite criminal intent simply based on their youth under some state laws.
+Minors younger than 18 may also be considered to lack the capacity to form requisite criminal intent simply based on their youth under some state laws.

 The mens rea element of criminal law generally eliminates the excuse that a defendant was ignorant of the law and so should be acquitted.
-This is so because, in the U.S. legal system, a person is liable for the legal effects of intended acts.
+In the United States' legal system, a person is liable for the legal effects of intended acts.
 But, if "willfulness" is an element of a crime, meaning that the defendant knowingly and intentionally violated a law, ignorance of the law would be a defense to that element.